Neural-Network Decoders for Measurement Induced Phase Transitions: Learning Complexity

 In Fig.~\ref{Fig:F2}(c) we compare the system size dependence of the complexity in the two phases with $L=64, 128$ where we train our networks with the light-cone data.
-We note that since the size of the light-cone box for a fixed $t_{p}$ is independent of the system-size, the complexity should be roughly independent of the system size.
-Taking the error bars into consideration, our numerical observation is partially in agreement with this theoretical expectation.
-We remark that, as shown in the methods section, similar complexity results are obtained for circuits with initial states scrambled by a high-depth random Clifford circuit.
+We note that since the size of the light-cone box for a fixed $t_{p}$ is independent of the system-size, we expect the asymptotic complexity to be independent system size.
+Our numerical observation is partially in agreement with this theoretical expectation.
+In the methods section, this point has been studied further where we explicitly depict the system size dependence of the complexity for circuits with experimentally relevant system sizes $L=\{16, 32, 64, 128\}$.
+In the methods section, we also obtain similar complexity results for circuits with initial states scrambled by a high-depth random Clifford circuit.

-In the final step, we consider the learning task without postselection.
+In the final step, we consider the unconditional learning task.
 Fig.~\ref{Fig:F2}(d) shows the ratio of circuits that can be learned, denoted by $R_{l}$, as a function of $N_{t}$, with the circuit depth fixed at $T=10$.

 After an initial fast growth in $R_{l}$, the learning procedure slows down.
 This can be understood by noting that exponentially more samples are required to learn the decoder for circuits with longer purification time.
 Moreover, the saturation value for each $p$ is bounded by the ratio of circuits that are purified by time $T$, which can be expressed as